angstyloop/wasm-webp-converter/README.md

 ## Install

-Run this in a Linux environment.
+For now, run this in a Linux environment.

 Get the source code.

 `git clone git@github.com:angstyloop/wasm-webp-converter.git`
 `cd wasm-webp-converter`

+Install pip.

+`sudo apt install python3-pip`

+Install Flask.

+`pip install flask`

 The WASM module has already been compiled, so you don't need to run the compile script.
 You just need to start the Flask server, open a web browser